-Esperanto (originally: Lingvo Internacia) is the most widespread international planned language.
-The name of the language comes from pseudonym "Doktoro Esperanto", under which the jewish doctor Ludwik Lejzer Zamenhof published the foundation for the language in 1887.
-The Russian version of the first brochure about the language received a censored permission to be published on the 26th of July and to date this day is considered the birthday of Esperanto.
-Zamenhof aimed and succeeded at creating an easy to learn neutral language, suited for use in international communication.
-The goal of the language however wasn't to replace the other, national languages, but to work side-by-side with them, as a simple, easy to learn, neutral and consequently just language for transnational communication.
+Esperanto (originally: Lingvo Internacia) is the most widespread international planned language in the world.
+The name of the language comes from pseudonym "Doktoro Esperanto" under which Doctor Ludwik Lejzer Zamenhof published the language’s linguistic foundations in 1887.
+The Russian version of the first book about the language was passed as acceptable by the censorship board and allowed to be published on the 26th of July.
+To this day, that date is considered the birthday of Esperanto.
+Zamenhof sought to create an easy-to-learn, user-friendly neutral language, suted for use in internationa communication.
+He succeeded!
+The goal of the language was never to replace other languages, but rather to work alongside them, as a righteous and accessible tool for transnational communication.

-Esperanto has received several international recognitions, for example two resolutions of Unesko or the support of well-known people of the public life.
-Nowadays it is used for travelling, correspondence, understanding one another during international meet-ups and intercultural exchanges, congresses, science discussions, original and translated literature, music, theatre, cinema, printed and internet reports, radio and television broadcasts.
+The international recognition of Esperanto is demonstrated by two UNESCO resolutions, as well as the support of well-known members of society.
+Esperanto continues to be used for travelling, correspondence, intercultural exchanges, congresses, scientific discussions, literature (both translated and original), music, theatre, cinema, printed and internet reports, radio and television broadcasts.

 Links to get to know the language

-- General information about Esperanto on Wikipedia (It is possible to change your language using the menu on the right.)
+- General information about Esperanto on Wikipedia (The website interface language can be changed using the menu on the right of the screen.)

 - A video "Esperanto is..."

 Links for learning Esperanto

 - "lernu!", the most popular site for learning Esperanto

 - Duolingo, la plej populara senpaga retejo por lerni multajn lingvojn inkluzive de Esperanto (kurso disponebla en la angla, franca, hispana kaj portugala; kurso en la ĉina preparata)

 - Learn Esperanto through the efficient and popular Zagreb's method